mbronshteyn/quarkus-jdbi-project/README.md

 # After that you can start application

-## Running the application in dev mode
+## Running application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```